 Throughout their program of study, students for a Certificate in Criminology shall contact the Program Coordinator for assistance with course planning, declaring their program of study, prerequisite and registration issues, and with questions about the eligibility of any courses not listed here.
 The Coordinator shall normally communicate a tentative schedule of upcoming course offerings to students so that they can plan accordingly.

-Students wishing to declare a Certificate in Criminology shall consult with the Program Coordinator to discuss the requirements of the program.
-Information about declaring a program of study in the Faculty of Arts is available at www.mun.ca/arts/programs/undergraduate/ideclare.php.
+Students interested in a Certificate in Criminology are first encouraged to consult with the Program Coordinator to discuss the requirements of the program.
+After consultation with the Coordinator, students wishing to enroll in the certificate can declare a Certificate in Criminology by contacting the Office of the Registrar.
+Information about declaring a program of study in the Faculty of Humanities and Social Sciences is available at www.mun.ca/hss/programs/undergraduate/ideclare.php.

 The Certificate in Criminology consists of 21 credit hours as prescribed below.
 Six credit hours must be at the 3000-level or higher and no more than 15 credit hours shall be in a single discipline:

 6 additional credit hours at the 2000-level or above chosen from Table 1 Approved Courses for the Certificate in Criminology.

 Not all courses are offered every semester.
 Students are strongly advised to consult with the Program Coordinator for assistance with course planning.
 Students who complete 3 credit hours in a research methods course in Psychology (2910, 2911, 2920, 2925 (Grenfell Campus only)) or Sociology (3040, 3041) shall, for the purposes of the Certificate, be deemed to have fulfilled 3 credit hours in Sociology 2300.
 The former Sociology 2000 may be used in lieu of Sociology 1000.